virtualstate/navigation/README.md

 ## Polyfill

-If a global instance of the navigation API is not available, this will provide one integrated into the History API
+If a global instance of the navigation API is not available, this will provide one, integrated into the History API if available.

 ```typescript
 import "@virtualstate/navigation/polyfill";